Coaigo/.github/profile/README.md

-## Coaigo
+# Coaigo

- # coaigo [  koh-aye-goh ] : together, not alone, we progress
+## Coaigo [  koh-aye-goh ] : together, not alone, we progress

 Here - we do good things.
 We embrace the underdog.
 We tackle the things that "no one can change"....
 And we change them.

-Welcome.
+## Welcome.